travis-ci/docs-travis-ci-com/user/reference/overview.md

 ```
 {: data-file=".travis.yml"}

-Available instance sizes can be selected for following build jobs:
+Available instance sizes can be selected for the following build jobs:

 * OS is Linux, FreeBSD or Windows
 * CPU architecture is amd64